 When you were released from custody you were given either a citation or a promise-to-appear.
 Both of these will have the date, time and location of your mandatory court appearance.
-If you have been charged with a misdemeanor only your criminal defense lawyer can appear on your behalf.
+If you have only been charged with a misdemeanor your criminal defense lawyer in Orange County can appear on your behalf.

 At your arraignment, the judge will inform you and your criminal defense lawyer exactly what you are being charged with.
 The judge will also review your bail situation and decide if your bail should be increased.
 Your assault lawyer will get the police report and serve a written request on the DA for other important evidence such as video tapes, audio tapes, medical records, and witness statements.
-Usually, we enter a plea of “not guilty” at the arraignment and set another court date, called a “pretrial conference”.
+Usually, we enter a plea of “not guilty” at the arraignment and set another court date, either a preliminary hearing or a pretrial conference.

-During a series of pretrial conferences your Orange County criminal defense attorney will review all the evidence the DA intends to use against you, interview witnesses, visit the scene of the alleged assault, and conduct legal research on any of the various legal issues and defenses that may arise in your case.
+During a series of pretrial conferences your criminal defense attorney in Orange County will review all the evidence the DA intends to use against you, interview witnesses, visit the scene of the alleged assault, and conduct legal research on any of the various legal issues and defenses that may arise in your case.
 Hiring an Orange County criminal defense lawyer with the intelligence and skill to spot these legal issues can make all the difference in the result of our case.

 Other defenses include consent, (this occurs where the “victim” actually invited, welcomed or allowed the touching), provocation, and lack of intent.
 “Mutual combat” is not a defense.
 If both parties agree to fight in public, both can be charged with criminal battery.
 However, if your Orange County criminal attorney can convince the DA that it was mutual combat, the DA might dismiss the case since there is no real “victim”.